by TEJ | Mar 6, 2016 | Environmental humor, In the News Humor

 Add to these worries rumors that North Korea’s Kim Jong-un threatens to launch a nuclear strike against the US, a probable terrorist suitcase nuclear bomb attack, and Fox News’ prediction of the looming Zombie Apocalypse, and well, the near future is not shaping up like an episode of Happy Days.

 Continue reading “Be Prepared for the Apocalypse – Oh, and Have a Nice Day” »

 by TEJ | Sep 10, 2014 | Environmental humor, Lifestyles humor

-I’ve lived in Seattle for twenty years and I still love it here.
+I’ve lived in Seattle for over twenty years and I still love it here.
 It’s known by various nick names: Jet City (because of all the Boeing jets built here) and The Emerald City (because of all the greenery).
-Personally, I prefer Drip City because it’s more accurate, thanks to all the rain and the fact that at last count there were at least 1,542 Starbucks locations in Seattle (and that’s just in downtown).
+Personally, I prefer Drip City because it’s more accurate, thanks to all the rain and the fact that at last count there were at least 1,542 Starbucks locations in downtown Seattle alone.